SlackMallow/Minigeki/README.md

 This is a modified version based on [Lee's design](https://github.com/KaiXuan233/Minigeki).

 The original design also has been posted on BEMANICN forum (in Chinese): [[图一乐\]音击迷你控制器的制作 - BEMANICN](https://bemani.cc/d/142)

+PS: I used EasyEDA(aka.
+LCEDA) to create the pcb, so the pcbDoc file in the source files folder is exported from EasyEDA, and it can cause some problem in Altium Designer.
+The .json file is the original EasyEDA file and can be read by EasyEDA directly.

 ## Structure